mzazon/awesome-cloud-projects/aws/iot-device-lifecycle/iot-device-lifecycle.md

    echo "✅ Created IoT policy: $POLICY_NAME"
    ```

    The IoT policy now enforces security boundaries that allow devices to communicate only through their designated topics and manage their own device shadows.
-This security model scales automatically as new devices are added while maintaining isolation between different devices in the fleet.
+This security model scales automatically as new devices are added while maintaining isolation between different devices in the fleet, following AWS security best practices.

 4. **Provision Multiple IoT Devices**:

    Device provisioning creates individual IoT Things that represent physical devices in your fleet.
 Each thing inherits the structure from the thing type while maintaining unique attributes like location and device-specific identifiers.
-This step demonstrates bulk provisioning patterns that can be automated for large-scale deployments across multiple facilities.
+This step demonstrates bulk provisioning patterns that can be automated for large-scale deployments across multiple facilities using the AWS IoT Device Management service.

    ```bash
    # Create multiple devices for fleet demonstration